briannicholls/overwatch/README.md

 ## Updating values on production from local DB

-Make sure new counters have been generated with the most up to date data by running the rake task `rake db:recalc`
+Make sure new counters have been generated with the most up to date data by running the rake task `rake db:recalc` Also, we need to make sure the table columns are exactly the same, i.e. run all necessary migrations on both databases

 Then we must do a few things: